Haris-Javid/SPRAKY1.0/README.md

 ## TYPICAL BRUSHED MOTOR CONTROLLER

 The STM32 GPIO port outputs a PWM signal to the GATE pin of the N-channel MOSFET, allowing it to switch on and off according to the PWM duty cycle.
 When the MOSFET is on, current flows from the M4_POS pin through the motor, into the M4_NEG pin, and passes through the MOSFET’s drain-to-source path to ground.
 A flyback diode is placed across the motor to suppress voltage spikes and block reverse current, ensuring safe energy dissipation when the motor spins without power.
-A 100 Ω resistor is connected in series with the GATE to limit the inrush current and reduce power usage, while a 5 kΩ pull-down resistor is connected to the PWM line to prevent unintended switching due to floating signals.
+A 100 Ω resistor is connected in series with the GATE to limit the inrush current and reduce power usage.
+In contrast, a 5 kΩ pull-down resistor is connected to the PWM line to prevent unintended switching due to floating signals.

 ![Image](https://github.com/user-attachments/assets/b17fa8ce-dfe2-4bfa-8981-9aa05600d982)